Published in Notebooks

 "It's not something you are good at"

-pretty clear that Microsoft’s own tablet would step on some toes, but most were hoping it would be the iPad’s rather than its partners’.
+It was pretty clear that Microsoft’s own tablet would step on some toes, but most were hoping it would be the iPad’s rather than its partners’.
 Furthermore, the company has kept the entire thing under wraps quite well, to the point where not even its partners were informed until the actual announcement, and it obviously wasn’t pleasant news.

 Speaking to the Financial Times, Acer’s CEO JT Wang said that launching the Surface would be negative for the computing ecosystem.
 He urged Microsoft to think the entire thing over, and he did it in no uncertain terms.